Ultrasound Tech Education Requirements and Career Information

 Ultrasound technicians assist doctors in the diagnosis and treatment of medical ailments.
 They often act as communicators between the doctor and patients.
 Ultrasound techs must be able to explain complicated technical procedures and ultrasound results to their patients while describing possible methods of treatment.
 Frequent advancements in the medical field require ultrasound techs to maintain knowledge of current medical trends and procedures in diagnostic medicine and technology.

 The U.S. Bureau of Labor Statistics (BLS) projects 46% job growth for diagnostic medical sonographers from 2012-2022 (www.bls.gov).
 Diagnostic medical sonography also includes the field of ultrasound technology.
 According to the BLS, in 2013, the median annual income for diagnostic medical sonographers was $66,410.

 Certification and Specialties

-The Registered Diagnostic Medical Sonographer certification from ARDMS offers specialty concentrations in obstetric and gynecologic sonography, abdominal ultrasound or neurosonology, among others.
+The Registered Diagnostic Medical Sonographer certification from ARDMS offers specialty concentrations in obstetric and gynecologic sonography, abdominal ultrasound or neurosonology.
 A separate credential, the Registered Diagnostic Cardiac Sonographer designation, is for heart ultrasound specialists.
 To get certified, an ultrasound tech must pass two exams.
-The general exam includes physics, sonography principles and equipment, while the specialty exam is about the normal or diseased anatomy of the organs.
+The general exam covers physics, sonography principles and equipment, while the specialty exam is about the normal or diseased anatomy of the organs.